lsof Command in Linux with Examples

 Conclusion

-This tutorial shows you how to use the lsof command for troubleshooting potential security and system problems with practical examples.
+This guide showed how to use the lsof command to troubleshoot potential security and system problems with practical examples.

 Next, learn how to copy files and directories in Linux and compare two files using the Linux diff command.